 what you’ll do to make crabapple pastila

-Combine the crabapples sauce and the egg whites in a stand mixer and turn the mixer onto medium.
+Combine the crabapple sauce and the egg whites in a stand mixer and turn the mixer onto medium.
 Gradually add the sugar in 1/4 cup increments, tasting after each addition.
 The tartness of your crabapple sauce will determine how much sugar you’ll add.
 I usually use between 1/4 and 1/2 cup.

 Continue beating on medium for 10 minutes, scraping down the sides of the bowl every few minutes.
 The batter should quadruple in size.
+The amount of sugar you use may influence the volume of your final product, but not by a lot.
+You’re looking for a final volume of about eight cups.

 While the batter is being beaten, preheat your oven to 180F.
 Line a rimmed baking sheet with parchment paper (including the sides) and spray it with baking spray.